-LAYING OUT COMPONENTS.-Many overlook the primary rule of set building, i.e. study the layout.
-The first two rules are: use a tried circuit, and use good components.
-The disposition of components can have a tremendous effect on the performance of the finished receiver, selectivity can be ruined by interaction between two tuned circuits, which permits signals in the aerial coil to jump the arrangements trapping for them, and in certain circumstances to reach the actual detector grid.
-In a similar manner quality can be ruined by high - frequency currents reaching the lowfrequency section, or by the field of one transformer mixing with the field of another: the former only occurs with sets that employ one or more stages of screen-grid amplification. otherwise t h e currents are not sufficiently powerful to be harmful.
+LAYING OUT COMPONENTS .---Many overlook the primary set building. i.e. study rule of The first two rules are: the layout. use a tried circuit, and use good components.
+The disposition of components can have a tremendous effect on the performance of the finished receiver, selectivity can be ruined by interaction between two tuned circuits, which permits signals in the aerial coil to jump the arrangements trapping for and in them. certain circumstances to reach the actual detector grid.
+In a similar manner quality can be ruined bv high - frequency currents reachthe lowing frequency section, or by the field of one transformer mixing with the field of another; the former only occurs with sets that employ one or more stages of screen-grid amplification, otherwise the currents are not sufficiently powerful to be harmful.